quii/learn-go-with-tests/json.md

 We can update the test to assert that the league table contains some players that we will stub in our store.

 Update `StubPlayerStore` to let it store a league, which is just a slice of `Player`.
 We'll store our expected data in there.
+For `TestGETPlayers` and `TestStoreWins`, add `nil` to their instance of `StubPlayStore`.
 ```go
 //server_test.go
 type StubPlayerStore struct {